 What’s a quality control inspection checklist included?

-This first major section should contain details about the shipper carton, any inner carton and any retail carton or packaging.
-Packaging requirements are important for your supplier to reference here, and this section should contains:
+This first major section should contain details about the shipper carton, any inner carton, and any retail carton or packaging.
+Packaging requirements are important for your supplier to reference here, and this section should contain:

 - Packing specification,

 Product requirements should be also obvious on the Inspection checklist.
 But many importers tend to overlook what this section should entail.